 Protestantism in the 19th century often regarded Catholicism as its enemy, and various Protestant associations emerged to combat Catholic influence.
 The first of these, the Orange Lodge, was set up in Auckland in 1843 and spread widely around New Zealand.
 The Protestant Political Association, founded during the First World War by Howard Elliott, was the largest and most extreme of these bodies.
 Anti-Catholic campaigners also visited New Zealand from overseas, notably the notorious former priest Charles Chiniquy in 1880.

-Although Protestantism was changing internationally as the Enlightenment and new scholarship challenged traditional doctrines and practices, the New Zealand denominations tended to be conservative.
+Although Protestantism was changing internationally as the diffusion of the ideas of the Enlightenment and new scholarship challenged traditional doctrines and practices, the New Zealand denominations tended to be conservative.
 Some Protestants had a more open attitude.
-A prominent early liberal was Samuel Edger, who arrived in New Zealand as chaplain to the Protestant Albertland settlement on the Kaipara Harbour in the late 19th century.
+A prominent early liberal was Samuel Edger, who arrived in New Zealand as chaplain to the Protestant Albertland settlement on the Kaipara Harbour in the 1860s.
 When Albertland failed to develop, Edger set up in Auckland the independent Lorne Street Hall.
 In the 20th century the Unitarian Church and other independent churches embraced liberal religious ideas before these were accepted by other Christians.